CELIAC DISEASE OVERVIEW

 If the results of the antibody testing and biopsy disagree or are uncertain, or if the child does not have symptoms of celiac disease, additional testing may be needed.
 (See "Clinical manifestations and diagnosis of celiac disease in children".)

 How do we stop eating gluten? — A strict gluten-free diet is the only treatment for celiac disease.
-Eating even small amounts of gluten can cause intestinal damage, allowing symptoms to come back.
+Eating even small amounts of gluten can cause intestinal damage, allowing symptoms to return.
 Following a gluten-free diet requires adjustments for both parents and children.
 (See "Management of celiac disease in children".)

 Meeting with a dietitian who is experienced in treating celiac disease can help parents and children: